ubuntu-Deutschland-eV/portal-kubuntu-de/content/interview-sebastian-kugler-about-kde-41.md

 []{#Sebastian.2C_how_did_you_come_to_the_KDE_project.3F_Did_you_say:_.22I_use_this.2C_so_I_also_want_to_develop_this_further.22.3F_What_was_the_reason_to_join_KDE.3F}

 ### [ Sebastian, how did you come to the KDE project?
 Did you say: "I use this, so I also want to develop this further"?
-What was the reason to join KDE?]{.mw-headline}
+What was the reason to join KDE?]

 It was 4 or 5 years ago, I had been using KDE for a while.
 I wanted to